methodphoto/themincricketclub/2023/railway-taverners.md

 ---
 layout: default
 title: Railway Taverners
-home: Railway Taverners
+homeTeam: Railway Taverners
-away The Min
+awayTeam: The Min
 location: Edmonton CC
 date: 03/09/2023
 report: Railway Taverners won the toss and inserted The Min, who made 227 for 6 wkts in 35 overs.
 Railway Taverners replied with 184 for 9 in 35 overs.